kohlerpg/kohlerpg.github.io/_pages/now.md

   caption: 'Photo by Aaron Burden on <a href="https://unsplash.com/photos/pen-on-white-lined-paper-selective-focus-photography-CKlHKtCJZKk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>'
 nowPage: true
 ---
 What have I been up to lately?
-Here's a lists of things that I'm working on, what I'm listening to and what I'm watching.
+Here's a lists of what I'm currenty working on, what I'm listening to and what I'm watching.
 Of course I'm continously working on this site.

 ## Photography